chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 I added the funtion ***safeStartPositionChiefenne()*** which moves the spindle automatically according to the G54 offests.
 This is done before and after each tool change and at program end.

 > [!NOTE]
 >  A tool change requires the tool to be measured again.
 For this I added the G79 command to the [M66](M66.txt) macro. **So in order for this version of the post-processor to work smoothly you need to update your M66.txt accordingly.**

 The M66 macro is stored in the following folder on the PC:

     C:\ProgramData\KinetiC-NC\macros

 > [!NOTE]
  > "C:\ProgramData" normally is not visible in the Windows explorer (unless otherwise set by the user).
-So just enter the path as schon in the figure below in Windows explorer.
+So just enter the path as shown in the figure below in Windows explorer.

 <div style="text-align: center;">
     <p style="border: 1px solid #ccc; padding: 5px; display: inline-block;">
         <img src="images/KINETIC-NC-ProgramData.png" alt="Kinetic NC ProgramData" width="400" />
     </p>
 </div>

 ## Example for using the jump labels

 KINETIC-NC allows skipping portions of the code by using the **SKIP** command.
 This comes in handy when in a longer NC program a certain section should be done later again, but some other operations not.
 In order to support this upfront, the respective code is added by the post-processor as comments, so that it just has to be uncommented when being used.

 > [!NOTE]
 > A label cannot exist on its own unless it has been defined in by the SKIP command before.

 > [!NOTE]
 >  Labels need to use other characters than those used in G-code

 Following lines show an example of how this is prepared in the G-code by the post-processor: